erharrison/MXChip-Workshop/Steps/ConfigureVSCode.md

   You will need to restart Visual Studio Code after installing this extension.

 * Search for the *Arduino* extension and install it.
+Make sure to install the one from Microsoft as there is more than one extension called *Arduino*.

   ![The Arduino extension install page](../Images/InstallArduinoExtension.png)